-Figure 31: TEOAE measurement (top: TEOAE Quick; bottom: TEOAE Diagnostic; left: monaural; right: binaural; bottom far right: cartoon mode)
+Figure 34: TEOAE result (top left: TEOAE Quick; top right: TEOAE Diagnostic frequency band view; bottom left: SNR view, bottom middle: spectrum view, bottom right: parameter view)

-After the test is finished, the result screen (see Figure 32) shows the overall result status 1 (green symbol if the test criterion is reached or red symbol if not; termination of the measurement by the user is indicated by a yellow question mark symbol).
-For further analysis, the spectrum of the response signal and noise (TEOAE Quick: continuous spectrum 2; TEOAE Diagnostic: frequency bands 7) and the time signal 3 are shown together with quality data, i.e. noise level 5, artefact rate, and stimulus stability 6.
+After the test is finished, the result screen (see Figure 34) shows the overall result status 1 (green symbol if the test criterion is reached or red symbol if not; termination of the measurement by the user is indicated by a yellow question mark symbol).
+For further analysis, the spectrum of the response signal and noise (TEOAE Quick: continuous spectrum 2; TEOAE Diagnostic: frequency bands 7) and the time signal 3 are shown together with quality data, i.e., noise level 5, artefact rate, and stimulus stability 6.
 For TEOAE Quick the statistical validity can be read from the TEOAE validity bar 4.
-For TEOAE Diagnostic additional result views can be displayed by pressing the result screen, i.e. SNR and overall pass criteria 8, continuous spectrum 2, and test parameters (stimulus type, level, and averaged) 9.
+For TEOAE Diagnostic additional result views can be displayed by pressing the result screen, i.e., SNR and overall pass criteria 8, continuous spectrum 2, and test parameters (stimulus type, level, and averaged) 9.

-In case no valid result is detected and the artefact rate exceeds about 20 % or the stimulus stability is below about 80 %, please try to eliminate possible causes (e.g. ambient noise, inappropriate ear probe placement) and restart the measurement.
+In cases when no valid result is detected and the artefact rate exceeds about 20 % or the stimulus stability is below about 80 %, please try to eliminate possible causes (e.g., ambient noise, inappropriate ear probe placement) and restart the measurement.